-Textbooks cover all the disciplines studied here at Central Connecticut State University.
+Textbooks from all the disciplines studied here at Central Connecticut State University will be included in the Textbook Reserve Collection.
 Most textbooks are selected for areas in which we have higher numbers of enrolled students such as psychology, education, math, and English.
 The collection only contains items that are in book format.
 We are unable to provide access to online resource materials that accompany the textbook due to copyright restrictions.

 The Access Services Librarian and Acquisitions Librarian are responsible for selecting textbooks using the following criteria: